adrianastan/recoapy/README.md

 The `g2p_cnn.py` script takes an input file with one utterance per line, strips the non-alphabetic symbols, runs the CNN-based models and outputs a file in the format:

 `Orthographic transcript | [p h o n e t i c] [t r a n s c r i p t]`

+The models will output an  `[UNK]` token for the words which do not contain valid graphemes in the corresponding language.
+For a list of valid graphemes check the `models_cnn/config_lang.py` or `models_transformer/config_lang_tsf.py` files.

 This file can then be used as input to the RECOApy tool.